1millionwomentotech/toolkitten/summer-of-code/week-11/day-2.md

 ### A few things to try

-* Create tap interaction with your models (trigger an animation, sound or any other scriptable behaviour)
+* Create tap interaction with your models (trigger an animation, sound or any other scriptable behaviour).
 * Create a second scene with several UI elements and create the transition from one to the other.
 * Change the parent from objects that are attached to your target in movement to other markers on your scene.